 “Helping computers play nicely with people for 25 years,” I read at the bottom.

 After that, we became regular dance partners.
 Shortly before Christmas, he asked me out for dinner and a movie.
-Alex began sending me poems each morning via text.
+He began sending me a poem each morning in a text message.
 They were mostly Japanese love poems, short, haiku style.
 I was charmed.
 We proceeded slowly, but after several months became a couple.

-We dated until September 2013, when Alex abruptly decided we should part.
+We dated until September 2013, when he abruptly decided we should part.
 I didn’t understand why, but I accepted his assertion that he was unhappy, and we separated.

-After a period of mourning, we continued dancing together, remained friends, and Alex kindly assisted me with numerous computer problems.
+After a period of mourning, we continued dancing together, remained friends, and I called on him to assist with numerous computer problems.
 Over the years we exchanged suggestions for books and kept up with each other’s news.
-One night while dancing with Alex something moved me to apologize for anything I might have done or said that led to our breakup.
+One night while dancing with him something moved me to apologize for anything I might have done or said that led to our breakup.

 “I guess we just weren’t ready in our early sixties,” I told him.

 We’ve been married for four months now, a virtual eyeblink.
 You could say the marriage is the icing on the cake, or the butter on the bread.
 The friendship began with a shared love of dancing and books and deepened into mutual respect and love, a more intimate kind of friendship.
 As a younger woman I didn’t know myself well enough to make wise choices.
-If we had met in our thirties or forties, Alex probably wouldn’t even have appeared on my radar.
-As it was, I’d been single for almost three decades when we met – long enough to appreciate the calm companionship I find with my husband.
+When we met I’d been single for almost three decades – long enough to appreciate the calm companionship I find with my husband.

 Moving and inspiring, Eleanor.
 Thank you!